open-telemetry/opentelemetry-dotnet/docs/trace/customizing-the-sdk/README.md

 environment variable support.

-As an example the OpenTelemetry Specification defines the `OTEL_SERVICE_NAME` which may be used to configure the service name emitted on telemetry by the SDK.
+As an example the OpenTelemetry Specification defines the `OTEL_SERVICE_NAME` environment variable which may be used to configure the service name emitted on telemetry by the SDK.

 A traditional environment variable is set using a command like `set OTEL_SERVICE_NAME=MyService` on Windows or `export OTEL_SERVICE_NAME=MyService`